Brussel Sprout Casserole with Mushrooms

 - 2 cloves garlic, minced

 - 1 cup half-and-half

-- 1 ½ lbs fresh brussels sprouts (halved)
+- 1 ½ pounds fresh brussels sprouts, trimmed and halved

 - ¼ cup grated parmesan cheese

 - Preheat the oven to 350°F.

 - Add the butter to a large skillet on the stove over medium-high heat.